cronvel/kung-fig/doc/KFG.md

   by end-user mistake.

 * [[locales *path*]]: this meta-tag is not built-in, but **standardized**.
-It means that KungFig has no special treatment for this tag, and that is the job of the userland code to process it the appropriate way (e.g.: should all the locales be loaded? or just the one found in a command line argument?
+It means that KungFig has no special treatment for this tag, and that it is the job of the userland code to process it the appropriate way (e.g.: should all the locales be loaded? or just the one found in a command line argument?
 Actually this is highly application dependent).
   However the `locales` meta-tag syntax is **standardized**: it should contain a path relative to the current file,